Action52/TPC-DS_BenchmarkProject/README.md

 - An AWS account with:
   - IAM Role set with ses:SendRawEmail policy.
   - A verified SES email receiver.

+Please be aware that if you're building the pipeline on your own, you'll have to modify several of the fields in the run_tpcds_notebook_on_databricks_job.json accordingly, more specifically the fields pertaining the AWS arns,

 If not, we provide a sample user and credentials on the written report of this project (only available for academic use).